-A practice truly accessible to everyone: no experience necessary.
-Following preparatory stretches and breath work (pranayama), you will be guided through ways to sit well, concentrate, and access a stillness of mind that, even if only achieved for a few moments, will bring you clarity and serenity.
-A great introduction to meditation as well as a way to deepen or refresh your practice.
-Various teachers bring a range of different techniques to the class.
+Following simple, preparatory stretches and breath techniques (pranayama), you will be guided through ways to sit, concentrate, and access a stillness of mind that, even if only achieved for a few moments, will bring you clarity and serenity.
+Accessible to everyone.
+Different teachers bring a range of techniques to the class.

-This postnatal yoga class supports new mothers in recovering and getting back into shape while bonding with their baby.
+Supports new mothers in recovering and getting back into shape while bonding with their baby.
 No previous experience of yoga necessary.
-There is a crèche worker in the room to help take care of your baby.
-Babies are welcome up until they are crawling.
-Tea and snacks are provided after the class in our leafy courtyard area.
-Yogahome is all on one level so if your baby is asleep you can bring your buggie all the way in..
+There is a crèche worker in the room to help.
+For newborn to crawling age babies' classes, tea and snacks are provided after class.
+The older babies' class open to crawlers and toddlers lasts 45min.
+Yogahome is all on one level so you can bring your buggie all the way in if baby is asleep.

-A relaxing practice using props to fully support the body in poses.
-The body is progressively and passively stretched and re-aligned, and the mind allowed time to rest, leaving you feeling open and refreshed.
-What a better way to end the week and start the weekend?.
+A practice dedicated to relaxation, using props to fully support the body in restful poses and where body and mind are progressively trained to let go.
+The body is gently, passively stretched and re-aligned, and the mind is allowed time to rest, leaving you feeling open, nurtured and refreshed.

-Vinyasa flow yoga is a dynamic flowing practice, rooted in the Ashtanga tradition, but with creative sequences that change every time, and taught to music.
-Some classes will be more or less vigorous and challenging, depending on each teacher's background, lineage, and personality, so do try them all!
+Vinyasa flow yoga is a dynamic practice rooted in the Ashtanga and other dynamic yoga traditions, with different teachers bringing in various other influences.
+You keep moving from pose to pose in a creative sequence that changes every time and often with a musical background.
+Classes will be more or less vigorous and challenging depending on the teacher so do try them all!

 Level 1 : For beginners or anyone wanting to focus on key poses and principles, no experience necessary.
-Emphasis is on standard poses and their modifications, good alignment, breathing, and balance between strength and flexibility.
-Level 1 classes are a great way to build up your practice from solid foundations, or re-visit these foundations whenever you feel the need.
+Emphasis is on alignment, breathing and simple modifications.
+Level 1 classes are a great way to build up your practice from good foundations, or re-visit these foundations whenever you feel the need.

-Level 2 : For students familiar with key classical poses and their modifications, and with some experience of backbends and inversions.
-Expect to be led into more challenging versions of poses, or more subtle and detailed explorations of them, as well as more creative vinyasas or longer holds, depending on the teachers and styles.
+Level 2 : For students familiar with classical poses, including some backbends and inversions, with good body control and wanting to go further in their practice.
+Expect more challenging modifications of poses, or more subtle explorations of them, as well as more complex sequences or longer holds.

 Iyengar, Level 1

-Get to know the classical poses by holding them with precision in this technical traditional style of yoga, using props such as blocks and belts to ensure correct alignment and careful build-up.
+Get to know the classical poses in detail in this technical, traditional style where you hold poses and use props such as blocks and belts to ensure correct alignment and careful progression.

 Ashtanga, Level 1

-Traditional energetic style from which many modern styles such as Vinyasa Flow and Jivamukti yoga have emerged.
-You learn a set sequence of poses linked through dynamically (the famous "Primary Series").
-A workout but a very systematic and well-designed one, centered on the synchronisation of movement and breath (vinyasa).
+Traditional energetic style from which many modern dynamic styles have derived.
+Learn a set sequence of poses (the "Primary Series") based on the synchronisation of movement and breath (vinyasa).
+A workout but a systematic and well-designed one.

 Vinyasa Flow, Level 1

-A modern creative style, developed from Ashtanga and other traditions.
+A modern, creative style drawing from the dynamic Ashtanga tradition and integrating other influences depending on each teacher's background.
 Move dynamically through well-crafted and ever-changing sequences of poses, with music to inspire and stimulate.